JingyeChen/C3-STISR/README.md

 You can find the rest codes in TPGSR, TATT and STT.

+## :e-mail: Contact :e-mail:
+Feel free to contact me if you have any problems! zhaomy20@fudan.edu.cn

 # :flushed: Difference between the paper :flushed:

 - Visual clue is removed since it does not help improving recognition performance.